harshadixit12/service-catalog-api/readme.md

 There is a 1:N relationship between services and versions.
 However, I have made use of denormalisation so version count can be stored on services table, to avoid frequent join operations.

+We want to store Services, and their Versions in our database.
+By extension, we also want to store the organisations these services belong to, and the users that belong to those organisations.
+These have relationships - 1:N between services and versions, as well as 1:N between the organisations<>users, organisations<>services, etc as well.

+Besides, since we would be storing business critical systems, we'd want high consistency, transaction support, and support for high read throuput.

+So, we will use Relational Databases.
+Ideally, MySQL or PostGres - but for simplicity, I have chosen SQLite.

+We have 4 Tables:
+1. organizations
+2. users
+3. services
+4. versions

+There are foreign key relationships defined to ensure data consistency.

+There is a 1:N relationship between services and versions.
+However, I have made use of denormalisation so version count can be stored on services table, to avoid frequent join operations.

+Services and Versions are identified by a Unique ID - generated using ulid package (https://pkg.go.dev/github.com/oklog/ulid/v2) - which is URL safe.
+We are using a column size of 36, even though ulid is of 26 characters to have a two way door supporting uuids in future.

+The entities support soft deletion, by marking the `deleted_at` field.

 ### Validations
 All input users give us, is validated in the controller layer, for example, the query parameters for pagination, sorting, etc.